 Mr. Hartke’s application of practical knowledge gained through both designing and constructing sustainable buildings provides his clients and colleagues with realistic direction and support.
 His goal is to work alongside others and create a partnership that is not only beneficial to the people involved but the environment as well.

 John Homan is a professional teacher with more than 40 years in the field of public, industrial, and private education.
 He received his B.S. degree in Mathematics from Temple University in 1966, and attended Trenton State College for his Master's Degree in Special Education.
-He also attended Bucks County Community College for Computer Programing.
+He also attended Bucks County Community College for Computer Programming.

 Mr. Homan’s industrial experience includes employment at DeLaval Turbine Company where he worked as a Testing Engineer/ Supervisor in the Research and Development division of the company.
 At DeLaval, he was involved in major engineering projects including testing components for the Alaskian pipeline.